sinch/docs/docs/numbers/numbers-getting-started-rent-a-number.md

 ## Search for a virtual Toll free number.

-As above, but add the virtual number type you are interested in.
+Take the same steps as above, but add the virtual number type you are interested in.
 ```shell
 curl --request GET \
  --url 'https://numbers.api.sinch.com/v1alpha1/projects/{projectId}/availableNumbers?regionCode=US&type=TOLL_FREE' \